HarukiMoriarty/madkv/report/proj2.md

 You will run the described testcase during demo time.

+See test logs under `measurements/p2/tests/self-test.log`.
+The test logic followed by the instruction.

 ### Explanations

 This self-provided testcase is designed to test the system's ability to handle server failures and recoveries.
 From the output, we can see that the server 0 and 2 are working well during the server 1 is down.
 After the server 1 is recovered, the system can resume normal operation, and the server 1 can properly recover from the previous logs.